symfony/symfony-docs/setup/upgrade_minor.rst

 1) Update the Symfony Library via Composer
 ------------------------------------------

-Your ``composer.json`` file should already be configured to allow your Symfony packages to be upgraded to minor versions.
-But, if a package was not upgraded, check that the version constrains of your Symfony dependencies are like this:
+The ``composer.json`` file is configured to allow Symfony packages to be upgraded to patch versions.
+But, if you would like the packages to be upgraded to minor versions, check that the version constrains of the Symfony dependencies are like this:

 .. code-block:: json